 There are two entrances to the temple on the eastern side – One for Hoysaleshwar and another for Shantaleshwar.
 Both entrances are flanked by two Dwarapalas and beautiful Toranas on the lintel of the doorway.
 The interior of the temple is large and spacious but the walls are comparatively plain compared to the outer walls.
 There are smaller shrines dedicated to different Gods and Goddesses inside the temple but most of them are destroyed.
 The interior is richly decorated with ornately carved circular lathe pillars, a unique style of Hoysala architecture.

 Interiors of Temple

-The interior of the temple also follows the Dwikuta Vimana plan consisting of two identical shrines, each consist of a Garbhagriha, Sukanasi and a Darshana mandap or Navrang mandapa.
-The Garbhagriha is decorated with Makara Torana, above which different avatars of Vishnu is carved.
-Two small Nandis sit in front of the shrine facing the shiva lingams.
-The central verandah that joins the mandapa of both the shrines has a row of pillars in the north-south alignment.
+The interior of the temple also follows the Dwikuta Vimana plan consisting of two identical shrines, each consisting of a Garbhagriha, Sukanasi, and a Darshana mandap or Navrang mandapa.
+The Garbhagriha is decorated with Makara Torana, above which different avatars of Vishnu are carved.
+Two small Nandis sit in front of the shrine facing the Shiva lingams.
+The central verandah that joins the mandapa of both shrines has a row of pillars in the north-south alignment.
 Each Navrang mandapa has richly carved four pillars and a raised ceiling.